Always redirect Open Humans user back to OH

-#1 Updated by Madeleine Ball almost 4 years ago
+#1 Updated by Madeleine Ball about 4 years ago

 Addendum for "rationale": see also the user flow document described here, 3a and 3b are both on Open Humans

-#2 Updated by Madeleine Ball almost 4 years ago
+#2 Updated by Madeleine Ball about 4 years ago

 We reviewed this in Harvard PGP staff meeting, albeit with very low attendance.